brianr747/platform/README.md

 *Databases*

 - TEXT: Save each series as a text file in a local directory.
-This is good enough for a casual user, and is user for debugging and unit testing.
+This is good enough for a casual user, and is useful for debugging and unit testing.

 No meta-data support until the SQL interface is attacked.